-- Verify that paints, thread sealants, lubricants, plasticized PVC products, foam insulations, caulks, leak detectors, insecticides, termiticides, antifreeze solutions, pipe sleeve, firestop materials or other materials are chemically compatible with ABS, PVC or CPVC. - Do not use edible oils such as $\mathsf{Crisco}^{\scriptscriptstyle (\!
-8\!)}$ for lubricant. - Read and follow chemical manufacturer's literature before using with piping materials.
+- Verify that paints, thread sealants, lubricants, plasticized PVC products, foam insulations, caulks, leak detectors, insecticides, termiticides, antifreeze solutions, pipe sleeve, firestop materials or other materials are chemically compatible with ABS, PVC or CPVC. - Do not use edible oils such as Crisco® for lubricant. - Read and follow chemical manufacturer's literature before using with piping materials. - Confirm compatibility of pipe marking adhesive tape with the manufacturer of the tape to ensure chemical compatibility with CPVC pipe and fittings.